ThingSet/thingset.github.io/docs/3b_can.md

 It allows a maximum number of 4095 data bytes (defined by 12 bit unsigned int length code in first frame).
 Flow control mechanisms ensure the reliability of data reception.

 As a very important feature, ISO-TP allows the efficient transfer of single-frame messages with only one byte of overhead (and no flow control packets).
-This feature is necessary, as it is not known before if a certain function of the energy management protocol will transfer only a few bytes or a large amount of data.
+This feature is necessary, as it is not known before if a certain function of the ThingSet protocol will transfer only a few bytes or a large amount of data.

-Unfortunately, the standard is not accessible for free.
+The ISO-TP standard is not accessible for free.
 However, several open source implementations (including [SocketCAN for Linux](https://github.com/hartkopp/can-isotp)) of the ISO-TP are available.
 Most important information about the frame layout can be found on [Wikipedia](https://en.wikipedia.org/wiki/ISO_15765-2).

 #### Single-frame message request/response